perexg/satip-axe/README.md

 There are two ways to flash new firmware to your device:

 * using a USB stick (as explained in [upstream's dist/README](https://github.com/perexg/satip-axe/blob/master/dist/README))
 * using the `upgrade-fw` script.
-Download the `.fw` file you want to flash to your device, then run `upgrade-fw path/to/file.fw`
+Download the `.fw` file you want to flash to your device, then run `upgrade-fw path/to/file.fw`.
+The script only works for updating installations made to the device's flash memory - if dual-booting from a
+USB device you should not use it.

 ## More information